-"The fact that a client suffers from diminished capacity does not diminish the lawyer's obligation to treat the client with attention and respect" and maintain communication with the client.
-Additionally, although the client may wish to have other individuals participate in conversations with the lawyer, this rule "(a) requires the lawyer to keep the client's interests foremost and, except when taking protective action authorized by paragraph (b), to look to the client, not the family members or other persons, to make decisions on the client's behalf."
+The fact that a client suffers from diminished capacity does not diminish the lawyer's obligation to treat the client with attention and respect" and maintain communication with the client.
+Additionally, although the client may wish to have other individuals participate in conversations with the lawyer, this rule "(a) requires the lawyer to keep the client's interests foremost and, except when taking protective action authorized by paragraph (b), to look to the client, not the family members or other persons, to make decisions on the client's behalf.
+Texas Disciplinary Rule of Professional Conduct 1.16